- About Release 2.1

-This sunset date is now less than nine months away.
+This sunset date is now less than six months away.
 Note that ONIX 2.1 will not ‘stop working’ on 1st January 2015 – it will still be usable, but will not receive the level of support that it currently has.
 In particular, documentation will be archived and online DTD/XSD support for XML validation will be removed.

+It is possible that because of the withdrawal of official support, organisations currently able to receive both 2.1 and 3.0 will request 3.0 only soon after the sunset date.
 Any organisation using ONIX 2.1 (and even a few using 2.0) should ensure that a plan for migration to ONIX 3.0 is in place.

 Release 2.1 was first released in June 2003, and was designed to be fully backwards-compatible with Release 2.0.
 Version 2.1 has been subject to four very minor updates.
 Prior to Release 3.0, the ‘current’ release for users in most countries was Release 2.1 revision 02, published in 2004, with some minor revisions to documentation in February 2005.

 To meet the specific needs of ONIX implementations in Australia and Spain, a further minor revision, 03, was published in January 2006, adding a small number of optional elements to Groups PR.24 and PR.26.
 All other users were recommended to continue to work with Release 2.1 revision 02 – or at least, to ignore these optional additions.